JcPath1/JJ-Scooter-Rental/JJ_SCOOTER_PROJECT_OUTLINE.md

 ## Notes

 - All scooters are 4-wheel (NO 3-wheel scooters)
-- Big & Tall scooters have larger seats, not just higher weight capacity
+- Oversized scooters have larger seats, not just higher weight capacity
 - Daily reservations online only; hourly is walk-up only
 - Maximum 2 shows bookable in advance
 - Walk-ups always welcome based on availability